 FDI remains in the doldrums, apart from in the renewable energy sector, and that has been stymied by the government’s failure to honour its commitments to pay renewable utilities the tariffs it owes from the generous green tariff deal.
 The government owes these companies some $1bn and is unable to finance it, which has soured the investment climate.
 Several of the producers have started arbitration proceedings.
 The government for its part is talking about issuing green bonds to cover the debt.

-The government hopes to increase foreign investment from $420mn last year, to $3bn this year, to $15bn by 2025, according to the National Economic Strategy 2030.
-Other goals for 2030 are: double the economy; triple exports to $150bn; nearly triple labour productivity; cut in half the state share in the banking system; cut the debt-to-GDP ratio to 30-40%; and increase the share of small and medium-sized businesses of exports to 40%.
+The government hopes to increase foreign investment from $420mn last year to $3bn this year, to $15bn by 2025, according to the National Economic Strategy 2030.
+Other goals for 2030 are: double the economy; triple exports to $150bn; nearly triple labour productivity; cut in half the state share in the banking system; cut the debt-to-GDP ratio to 30-40%; and increase the share of small and medium-sized businesses (SMEs) of exports to 40%.

 Ukraine remains in limbo between an aggressive Russia and a tepid EU.
-Ukrainian president Volodymyr Zelenskiy has been touring the region trying to drum up support and has managed to land several very big billion-dollar investment deals with France, Qatar and Turkey, among others, that will spur growth, however, politically Kyiv has been hoping for strong support from Washington to counter Moscow’s meddling.
+Ukrainian President Volodymyr Zelenskiy has been touring the region trying to drum up support and has managed to land several very big billion-dollar investment deals with France, Qatar and Turkey, among others, that will spur growth; however, politically Kyiv has been hoping for strong support from Washington to counter Moscow’s meddling.

-But the Biden administration has thrown Ukraine under the bus by refusing to impose sanctions on the Nord Stream 2 gas pipeline on May 17 as a concession to Berlin that wants the pipeline.
+But the Biden administration has thrown Ukraine under the bus by refusing to impose sanctions on the Nord Stream 2 gas pipeline on May 17 as a concession to Berlin, which wants the pipeline.
 That means it is almost certain that the pipeline will be completed this summer and as soon as the end of this year Ukraine can be cut out of the Russian gas transit business to Europe.